 The price differential was the equivalent of having a $50-a-tonne carbon price and was costing consumers between $240 and $360 a year in higher prices.

 The effective cost is more than double the Gillard government’s carbon tax, which was set at a fixed price of $23 a tonne for two years before being scrapped a year later by the Abbott government.

 In Australia, the lack of national policy certainty is now the single biggest driver of higher electricity prices.”
 (The Australian, 2017).

-The years of inaction are taking their toll and businesses and households alike are now forced to take energy efficiency seriously in order to maintain any arsenal against rising costs.
+The years of inaction are taking their toll and businesses and households alike are now forced to take the issue of energy consumption seriously.
+Australian home owners in particular, are leaning towards getting a minimum 6 star energy rated house in order to maintain any arsenal against rising costs.